guicalare/spain.csv/README.md

 # spain.csv

-Spain.csv is a repository of all usefull data that I can gather and save it in a friendly csv format.
+Spain.csv is a repository of all usefull data that I have been able to gather and save it in a friendly csv format.

 ## Residential streets